drivera-place/go-cheatsheet/README.md

 You can create a multi module project referencing dependencies, and indicating go compiler where to find types and packages.

-In your main directory run `go work init`
+In your main directory run `go work init`:

 ```bash
 go work init